 Where are the kidneys located in the body?

 The kidneys are reddish-brown, bean-shaped organs situated retroperitoneal on the posterior abdominal wall.
 They extend from lumbar vertebra T12-L3.
-Normally the kidney is about the size of a mouse and measures approximately 11-12 cm in length, 5-6 cm in width and 2.5-3 cm in thickness.
+Normally, the kidney is about the size of a mouse and measures approximately 11-12 cm in length, 5-6 cm in width, and 2.5-3 cm in thickness.

 The kidneys have a superior and inferior pole, medial and lateral margins, and an anterior and posterior surface.
 The superior pole of each kidney is deep to the rib cage.
-For the right kidney, its superior pole is at the 12th rib and for the left the superior pole is at ribs 11 and 12.
+For the right kidney, its superior pole is at the 12th rib and for the left, the superior pole is at ribs 11 and 12.

 Around the perirenal fat, is a layer of renal fascia called the Gerota’s fascia.
 The Gerota’s fascia has an anterior and posterior layer.
 The anterior layer continues medially and fuses with the adventitia of the aorta and the inferior vena cava (IVC).
 The posterior layer fuses with the psoas major fascia.

-Renal pelvis is a funnel-shaped structure that is continuous with the ureter.
+The renal pelvis is a funnel-shaped structure that is continuous with the ureter.
 The renal pelvis is divided into calyces.
 Each pelvis receives about 2 major calyces, which in turn receive minor calyx, which in turn collect urine from the papilla.